bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 2. Config _smtp_ is changed to _email.smtp_.
 See [SMTP](../config/email.md#smtp) for example.
 3. Config _inboundSmtpServer_ is changed to _email.inboundSmtpServer_.
 See [Inbound SMTP Server](../config/email.md#inbound-smtp-server) for example.
+4. Config _email.inboundSmtpServer.bounce_ is changed to _email.bounce_.
+See [Bounce](../config/email.md#bounce) for example.
-4. Config _smsServiceProvider_ is changed to _sms.provider_.
+5. Config _smsServiceProvider_ is changed to _sms.provider_.
 See [Provider](../config/sms.md#provider) for example.
-5. SMS service provider specific settings defined in config _sms_ are changed to _sms.providerSettings_.
+6. SMS service provider specific settings defined in config _sms_ are changed to _sms.providerSettings_.
 See [Provider Settings](../config/sms.md#provider-settings) for example.
 The config object _sms_ now encapsulates all SMS configs - _provider_, _providerSettings_ and _throttle_.
-6. Legacy config _subscription.unsubscriptionEmailDomain_ is removed.
+7. Legacy config _subscription.unsubscriptionEmailDomain_ is removed.
 If you have it defined in your file _/src/config.local.js_, replace with _email.inboundSmtpServer.domain_.
-7. Helm chart added Redis that requires authentication by default.
+8. Helm chart added Redis that requires authentication by default.
 Create a new password in _helm/values.local.yaml_ to facilitate upgrading

    ```yaml
    # in file helm/values.local.yaml